robusta-dev/robusta/docs/how-it-works/usage-faq.rst

 These alerts work out of the box without any configuration.

-That said, you can always write your own.
+You can also :ref:`write your own `.

 What events can Robusta listen to?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^